Insomnia treatment: Top 8

-Insomnia treatments – a world that can be hard to navigate, to say the least!
+Insomnia treatment – a world that can be hard to navigate, to say the least!
 There are so many solutions on offer out there, so many people ready to give their advice… finding an effective solution can be hard.
-In this article, we take you through an objective look at all the insomnia treatments and solutions out there so you can go out into the world, informed and ready to tackle your insomnia.
+In this article, we take you through an objective look at insomnia treatments and solutions out there so you can go out into the world, informed and ready to tackle your insomnia.

-Insomnia treatments and solutions: CBT-I
+1/ Insomnia treatment or solutions: CBT-I

 We decided to start this guide with the most effective.
 Cognitive Behavioral Therapy for Insomnia (CBT-I) is recognized as the most effective insomnia treatment by the medical community.
-Traditionally performed face-to-face with a therapist, recent years have seen a rise in digital CBT-I. A standard course of CBT-I lasts around 6-8 weeks and its main goal is to break the vicious insomnia cycle by addressing the thoughts and behaviours linked to bad sleep, then helping you restructure your sleep and put in place new habits for lasting better sleep with exercises like sleep consolidation and stimulus control.
+Traditionally performed face-to-face with a therapist, recent years have seen a rise in digital CBT-I. A standard course of CBT-I lasts around 6-8 weeks and its main goal is to break the vicious insomnia cycle by addressing the thoughts and behaviors linked to bad sleep, then helping you restructure your sleep and put in place new habits for lasting better sleep with exercises like sleep consolidation and stimulus control.
 But that may still seem a little theoretical, we’ve dedicated an entire series to CBT-I that explains everything you need to know.

-Insomnia treatments and solutions: Sleeping pills
+2/ Insomnia treatment or solutions: Sleeping pills

 Around 9 million Americans are taking prescription medication to help them sleep per year.
 Sleeping pills are the main port of call for insomnia sufferers, prescribed by doctors and providing short term, immediate relief.
 Beyond the fact that sleeping pills are a quick fix, not really working on insomnia with any real depth, the risks and dangers associated are multiple and significant.
 Here’s a quick run-down of some statistics and studies: